dchiquito/configurator/README.md

 A simple CLI tool for copying system files into and out of a central location.

 I have multiple computers running Linux that all have their own array of configuration and system files (`.bashrc`, `.vimrc`, `i3`, font files, etc.).
-Manually updating and propogating changes between systems to maintain a consistent experience is quite painful. `configurator` solves this problem by synchronizing your files between your system and a central location (I use a [git repository](https://github.com/dchiquito/configurations)).
+Manually updating and propagating changes between systems to maintain a consistent experience is quite painful. `configurator` solves this problem by synchronizing your files between your system and a central location (I use a [git repository](https://github.com/dchiquito/configurations)).

 ## Installation